aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ```

 {{% alert color="primary" %}}
-You may also try to use the overloaded versions of [**autoFitRows**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitRows-number-number-AutoFitterOptions-) & [**autoFitColumns**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumns-number-number-AutoFitterOptions-) methods accepting a range of rows/columns and an instance of [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) to auto-fit the selected rows/columns with your desired [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) accordingly.
+You may also try to use the overloaded versions of [**autoFitRows**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitRows-number-number-AutoFitterOptions-) & [**autoFitColumns**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#autoFitColumns-number-number-AutoFitterOptions-) methods accepting a range of rows/columns and an instance of [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) to auto‑fit the selected rows/columns with your desired [**AutoFitterOptions**](https://reference.aspose.com/cells/nodejs-cpp/autofitteroptions) accordingly.

 The signatures of the aforesaid methods are as follows: